catt-tung/catt-tung/README.md

 [![bootstrap](public/bootstrap.svg)](#)
 [![jwt](public/jwt.svg)](#)

-Apart from this tech stack, I have been working on Linux system administration and Docker.
+Apart from this tech stack, as mentioned before I have been working on Linux administration, Docker, and Kubernetes.

 ## Let's connect!
 I love meeting people in this industry.
 We can connect on [DevDojo](https://devdojo.com/cattkaizen) or if you prefer, here are my other handles: